North West Branch12th September 2017 by webspinner

-Our branch meetings are known for having a friendly relaxed atmosphere and excellent refreshments are available as well.
+Our branch meetings were known for having a friendly relaxed atmosphere and excellent refreshments were also available.

 [Our featured card is a silk, one of the Town Arms, issued by BDV in 1918.
 The Lamb is the Lamb of St. Wilfrid, Patron Saint of Preston.
 There are two letters “P.P.” which locals believe stand for “Proud Preston”.
 Sadly that is not the case, as the original arms had three “P”s, and when the coat of arms was modernised, one was removed to make it balance better; at the same time the lamb was changed to a laying down position rather than a standing one.
 The same lamb, but with a cross, is actually used on the Preston North End Football Club badge – and you might not know that that football club was originally a cricket club!]